Claudio Acquaviva: Early life and family

 Claudio Acquaviva was born in Atri, Abruzzo, the son of Giovanni Antonio Acquaviva d'Aragona, 9th Duke of Atri, descended from a noble family illustrious at the court of Naples for its patronage of humanist culture.
 His grandfather, Andrea Matteo Acquaviva (1456–1528), was a condottiere and humanist whose brother Belisario Acquaviva (1464–1528), Duke of Nardo, was also a noted man of letters.
 Some older texts, including those illustrated in this article, spell his name Aquaviva.

 After initial studies of humanities (Latin, Greek and Hebrew) and Mathematics, he studied Jurisprudence in Perugia.

 He had heard of the Society of Jesus through his friendship with Francis Borgia and Juan de Polanco.
 He was particularly impressed by the works of the Early Companions during the Plague in 1566 and decided to join the Order in 1567.
 With the blessing of Pius V, he asked the then Superior General, Francis Borgia, to be admitted to the noviceship.
-After completing his studies, he was very soon given positions of important responsibility, his administrative gifts marking him out for the highest posts.
-He soon became the Provincial superior of Naples and then of Rome; and during this office, he offered to join the Jesuit mission to England that set out under Robert Parsons in the spring of 1580.
+After completing his studies, he was soon given positions of responsibility, his administrative gifts marking him out for the highest posts.
+He became the Provincial superior of Naples and then of Rome; and during this office, he offered to join the Jesuit mission to England that set out under Robert Parsons in the spring of 1580.

-His nephew, the Jesuit missionary and martyr Rodolfo Acquaviva (1550-1583) was inspired to join the Society of Jesus at the age of seventeen by the example of Claudio, who was twenty-five when he joined the year before in 1567.
+His nephew, the Jesuit missionary and martyr Rodolfo Acquaviva (1550-1583) was inspired to join the Society of Jesus at the age of seventeen by the example of Claudio.

 General Congregation IV

 Upon the death of Everard Mercurian on 1 August 1580, the Fourth General Congregation was called for 7 February 1581.
 Acquaviva was elected the next Superior General, being then only thirty-seven years old, to the great surprise of Gregory XIII.
-However, the extraordinary sense of governance he displayed - in particular when his leadership was questioned -, the continuous apostolic vitality of the Jesuits as well as the regular increase of membership that came to the Society during his long generalate, abundantly justified the votes of the electors.
+However, the extraordinary sense of governance he displayed - in particular when his leadership was questioned -, the continuous apostolic vitality of the Jesuits as well as the regular increase of membership that came to the Society during his long generalate, more than justified the votes of the electors.